benradstone/wandisco-documentation-ldm/docs/command-reference.md

 ### `hive migration resume`

-Resume a paused hive migration or a list of paused hive migrations (comma separated).
+Resume a paused hive migration or a list of paused hive migrations (comma-separated).

 ```text title="Resume migration from the list"
 SYNOPSYS